Bricktech2000/Lecture-Speedup/README.md

 1. Clone the repository
 2. Navigate to _chrome://extensions_
 3. Click the "Load unpacked extension..." button
-4. Select the downloaded folder
+4. Select the repository root directory
 5. Click the "Load" button

 ## Usage

 To use the extension, navigate to a page containing an HTML `video` element and make sure the extension is enabled.
 Then, press the right (or left) Control key three times to activate the extension in the current page.
-Once activated, the current playback speed and progress percentage will be displayed in the top left corner of the page.
-Press the right (or left) Control key again to deactivate the extension.
+Once activated, the current playback rate will be displayed in the top left corner of the page.
+Press the right (or left) Control key three times again to deactivate the extension.

 ## Supported Services